 It's also a fun excuse for an autumnal crafts session; turkeys lend themselves well to handprint crafts (just trace your hand, colour or paint, and add leaves or feathers for the turkey's plumage), while cutting old apples in half, painting them and turning them into apple stampers might just be our favourite sustainable hack to avoid chucking away any surplus food.
 Plus, the apple stamps can be used to decorate anything from T-shirts to totes.
 And don't forget to involve them in any cooking or baking you choose to do.

 Lizzy's Pecan Pie at The Jones Family Kitchen.
 Photo: Simon Burrell

 The good news when you're celebrating a holiday that you're choosing to celebrate?
 You can book a table at your favourite London restaurant and enjoy a Thanksgiving meal there, instead of cooking anything at all.

 The Jones Family Kitchen in the Belgravia wellbeing hub, Eccleston Yards, is offering a Thanksgiving menu with US anthem-inspired cocktails and the scrumptious nougat and cranberry Lizzy's Pecan Pie for dessert, while Balthazar also has a special Thanksgiving menu each year to celebrate its NY roots.
-Cut at 45 Park Lane offers a three-course Thanksgiving menu with roasted squash soup, turkey with all the trimmings and pie for pudding.
+Cut at 45 Park Lane offers Thanksgiving twists throughout November: maple and bacon macaron bites, Wagyu beef sliders, mac and cheese with black truffles, followed by treats like pumpkin spiced cake pops, cinnamon apple pie, New York cheesecake and peanut butter and jelly Twinkies.
 Look out for vegan Thanksgiving options at By Chloe and Farmacy.